Bartvds/grunt-typescript-export/README.md

 Generates a single `index.d.ts` file for your NPM package implemented in TypeScript by concatenating per-file d.ts files, wrapping them all into an implicit module declaration and rewriting/moving some lines.

+---

+### :warning: Use with caution :warning:

+bad results on imports, nested modules, single exports, generics or ambient declarations

+---

 Produces something like this:

 ```typescript